loklak/loklak_server/docs/download.md

 Imported dumps are not deleted, but moved to the `imported` directory.
 Because extracted hashtags, links and user names are not part of the dump, this is done during the import process and written to the elasticsearch index.
-While imports are running, you can use the [/api/status.json](https://github.com/loklak/loklak_server/blob/development/docs/api.md) servlet to moniotor the import progress.
+While imports are running, you can use the [/api/status.json](https://github.com/loklak/loklak_server/blob/development/docs/api.md) servlet to monitor the import progress.

 ***